apigee/iloveapis2015-hmac-httpsignature/httpsig/apiproxy/Readme.md

 ```

-But, to send the requests, you need to compute an http signature header.
+But, remember, to send the requests, you need to compute an http signature header.
 To aid in doing so, use the client application in the [client sibling directory](../client) here.

 ## Notes: